qouteall/qouteall-blog/blog/2025/Error handling and logging.md

 `anyhow` requires error to be `Send + Sync + 'static`.
 The `'static` requires that if it contains a string, the string need to be copied (cannot reference other places).
 This makes it safe to pass error to outer scope, but also add copying cost.

-Rust is not good at handling out-of-memory error.
+Rust is not good at handling out-of-memory error. when OS over-commit is enabled, when memory is used up it errors when accessing memory, not when allocating. so doing correct error handling of OOM with over-commit is hard.

 lock poisoning [Adding locks disregarding poison · Issue #169 · rust-lang/libs-team](https://github.com/rust-lang/libs-team/issues/169)